 As

 a direct calculation yields (\ref{eq0903d}).

 Applying Malliavin derivative to both sides of the integral form of the identity (\ref{pi112}), we get

 Then, (\ref{eq0903e}) follows by solving the linear SDE (\ref{linearSDE}).
-Finally, (\ref{eq0903c}) follows from the Clark-Ocone formula given in Section 2. \end{proof} \begin{remark} If the drift coefficient $\mu$ in \eqref{drift} is an adapted process, it will be difficult to compute the Malliavin derivative $D_t\rho_T$ with respect to the new Brownian motion $\nu_t$.
-In fact we cannot even justify the Malliavin differentiability of $\rho_T$ in that case.
-The significance of Theorem \ref{thm_malliavin} is that for this specific mean-variance portfolio selection problem with drift uncertainty (where $\mu$ only takes two values), the Malliavin derivative $D_t\rho_T$ can be represented explicitly by \eqref{eq0903d} and \eqref{eq0903e}. \end{remark}
+Finally, (\ref{eq0903c}) follows from the Clark-Ocone formula given in Section 2. \end{proof} \begin{remark} Our method is based on the Malliavin differentiability of $\rho_T$ so that the solution of \eqref{BSDE11} can be represented explicitly.
+In this paper, our setting is a drift uncertainty model with $\mu$ only takes two values, nevertheless, the whole analysis can be generalized to a model with several risky assets, where the drift vector takes finite states, under which assumption we can still deduce the Malliavin differentiability of $\rho_T$. \end{remark}